HIC-AIX/PromptProtein/index.md

 > **[Multi-level Protein Structure Pre-training via Prompt Learning](https://openreview.net/forum?id=XGagtiJ8XC&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2023%2FConference%2FAuthors%23your-submissions)), ICLR 2023**
 >

-Protein structures can be divided into four levels: The primal is the protein sequence consisting of amino acids; the second refers to the local folded structures (e.g., $\alpha$ helix and $\beta$ pleated sheet); the tertiary describes the natural folded three-dimensional structure; and the quaternary is a protein multimer comprising multiple polypeptides.
+Protein structures can be divided into four levels: The primal is the protein sequence consisting of amino acids; the second refers to the local folded structures (e.g., α-helix and β-pleated sheet); the tertiary describes the natural folded three-dimensional structure; and the quaternary is a protein multimer comprising multiple polypeptides.
 A protein can rely on different structure levels to implement its specific functions, including reserving a piece of the sequence, manifesting the whole 3D structure as conformational elements, or even cooperating with other proteins.
 Therefore, when predicting protein functions, it is vital to flexibly utilize multi-level structural information.

 In our ICLR’23 paper, we associate protein structure information to prompts, and flexibly use multi-level structural information through the prompt engineering.
 Here, we propose three dedicated sentinel tokens `<MLM>`, `<CRD>`, `<PPI>` to associate primary, tertiary, and quaternary structural information.